The Fantastic Four: First Steps: Cast

-An alien from the utopian planet Zenn-La who agreed to become Galactus's metallic-skinned herald in exchange for him sparing her planet.
-She travels through space on a surfboard-like craft in search of planets for Galactus to feed on.
-Garner said there was a "mysterious energy" to the character and her relationship with Galactus.
-She portrayed the Silver Surfer through motion capture, combining research on surfing poses with statuesque non-surf poses from the comics to have the character "[move] elegantly, like a dance".
+A former scientist from the utopian alien planet Zenn-La who agreed to become Galactus's latest herald in exchange for him sparing her planet.
+Shalla-Bal's entire body is coated in a "space polymer" that gives her a metallic appearance, and she travels through space on a surfboard-like craft in search of planets for Galactus to feed on.
+The Power Cosmic bestowed upon Shalla-Bal by Galactus grants her various abilities, including: superhuman strength, durability, and agility; faster-than-light (FTL) travel; energy manipulation; and intangibility.
+Garner portrays the Silver Surfer through motion capture.
+She said there was a "mysterious energy" to the character and her relationship with Galactus.
+To prepare for the role, Garner took surfing lessons, despite her fear of the ocean, to familiarize herself with the board and move like a surfer, as well as combining research on surfing poses with statuesque non-surf poses from the comics to have the character "[move] elegantly, like a dance".